Wellsx/GIS-Web-App/README.md

 - Implements the Page-Object Model (POM) design pattern, providing a structured approach to organizing and maintaining test code.
 - Tests are tagged using the `grep` plugin, allowing for selective test execution based on tags or descriptions.
 - Integrates the Mochawesome test reporter to generate comprehensive HTML reports with detailed test execution results.
+- Postman for API testing using the included test collection.

 ## Prerequisites